taibangle/awesome-china/hongkong/list-of-police-misconduct.md

 ![Prince Edward terrorist attack](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/prince-edward-terrorist-attack.gif)

-The Prince Edward station attack on 31 August 2019, also known as the 831 incident refers to an indiscriminate attack towards passengers by the Hong Kong police after a protest at the night on 31 August 2019 for the ELAB Movement in the Prince Edward station, Mong Kok.
-The event was described as the police version of the 2019 Yuen Long attack and the police were criticized as acting like terrorists.
+The Prince Edward station attack on 31 August 2019, also known as the 831 incident, refers to an indiscriminate attack towards passengers by the Hong Kong police.
+The attack occurred after a protest at the night on 31 August 2019 in the Prince Edward station, Mong Kok.
+The event was described as the police version of the 2019 Yuen Long attack, and the police were criticized as acting like terrorists.
 It is believed that several protestors were beaten to death at the station.
 The police deny the rumors, but refuse to release the CCTV footage.

 ![Possible murder by the police](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/possible-murder-by-police.gif)

 One of the protestor's believed to have been beaten to death is seen in the above clip.
 You can [see the full video here](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/possible-murder-by-police.mp4).

+The Prince Edward station attack include many other videos, such as this [paramedic pleading to be let into the station to help the wounded](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/paramedic-pleading-to-help-the-wounded.mp4).
+The paramedic can be heard saying "Please I'm begging you, let me help the injured.
+You can beat me, take my gear, arrest me...
+Just please let me help them!" as the police ignore his pleas.

 ## 2019-08-11 - Police open fire close range, and beat suspects even after they are subdued - [See full video here](https://raw.githubusercontent.com/taibangle/awesome-china/master/videos/hongkong/close-range-fire-and-beating-arrested-protestors.mp4)